Improved local models and new Bell inequalities via Frank-Wolfe algorithms

 More precisely, Ref.~\cite{HQV+17} shows that any point $\by$ such that $\|\by\|_1\leq1$ has a local model.
 In \cref{app:ana} we tighten this result and demonstrate that this even holds for ${\|\by\|_2\leq1}$.
 This seemingly small change has in fact practical consequences as it is less restrictive on the quality of the algorithm output: for instance, the result from~\cite{HQV+17} immediately jumps from $0.6829$ to $0.6836$.
 Our factor $\nu_2$ then reads

 we refer to \cref{app:ana} for details.

-\textit{Lower bound.---} Having explained all steps of the proof, we can now give the computational settings that we use to attain our lower bound on $v_c^\mathrm{Wer}$.
-We choose 406 measurements yielding a shrinking factor of ${\eta\approx0.9968}$.
-We tested several initial visibilities $v_0$ and selected ${v_0=0.692}$; for this value, the distance to $v_0\bp$ steadily decreases and remains smaller than the estimated dual gap.
-Using our algorithm, we end up with 78747 deterministic strategies (out of all $2^{811}$ of them) reproducing the correlation matrix $v_0\bp$ up to a 2-distance of $2\times10^{-4}$, corresponding to a factor $\nu_2\approx0.9998$ in \cref{eqn:nu}.
+\textit{Lower bound.---} Having outlined all steps of the proof, we can now give the computational settings that we use to attain our lower bound on $v_c^\mathrm{Wer}$.
+We choose $m=406$ measurements yielding a shrinking factor of ${\eta\approx0.9968}$.
+We tested several initial visibilities $v_0$ and selected ${v_0=0.692}$; for this value, the objective function steadily decreases.
+Using our algorithm, we end up with 78747 deterministic strategies (out of all $2^{811}$ of them) reproducing the correlation matrix $v_0\bp$ up to $\epsilon=2\times10^{-4}$, corresponding to a factor $\nu_2\approx0.9998$ in \cref{eqn:nu}.
 Finally, we recompute the decomposition with rational weights (as in~\cite{HQV+17}) to get an analytical expression of $\nu_2$.
 Combining all the steps, we obtain the final analytical lower bound